 The college football fan doesn't want speculation.
 They don't want Craig James telling them who is, or is not, worthy to play in a national championship any more than the average Texas Tech fan wants Craig James telling them who should be their football coach.
+They don't want Pat Haden's opinion on who deserves to go to a playoff.
 They don't want football coaches tweaking the Coaches Poll in their interest with their votes.
-Most importantly, they don't want a computer, using a method that is not even public much less understandable or statistically appropriate, telling them who is and is not the champion of college football.
+Furthermore, they don't want a computer, using a method that is not even public much less understandable or statistically appropriate, telling them who is and is not the champion of college football.
 While we've done away with the BCS computers in the plus one, now we have an arbitrarily assigned selection committee mandating a top four teams: a committee composed of individuals with their own interests and machinations no different than the schools that they represent.
-While we have come a long way from the Rose Bowl game of 1901, 111 years and somehow we still can't get this straight.
+While we have come a long way from the Rose Bowl game of 1901, 113 years and somehow we still can't get this straight.